jrha/quattor.github.com/_quattor/pan-language.md

 reference, and instructions for installation and use.

 Look at the [release page][panc] in GitHub to find the version of the book you're looking for.
-It is availabe in both PDF and EPUB formats.
+It is available in both PDF and EPUB formats.

 Feedback